shrdlu-whs/Agri_chatbot/How_To_Create_Effective_Prompts.md

 Include details about the policy or program you're inquiring about.
 This helps the chatbot provide focused and informative answers.

-    How does the Common Agricultural Policy support small-scale farmers in Southern Europe?
+    How does the Common Agricultural Policy support small-scale farmers in Europe?

 **2. Keep Questions Simple and Focused**